 - The Berenstain Bears and the Joy of Giving, by Jan and Mike Berenstain.
 For fans of this famous bear family, this is a sweet story about how Brother and Sister Bear choose between selfishness and generosity.

 Are you excited yet!?
-Starting a Storybook Countdown to Christmas is easy, fun, and can be a very frugal way to create Christmas memories together!
+Starting a Read Aloud Countdown to Christmas is easy, fun, and can be a very frugal way to create Christmas memories together!

 If you’ve never done a Read Aloud Countdown to Christmas before, I hope you’ll try it with your family this year.
 If you already observe some variation of this tradition with your children, please leave a comment below and let the rest of us know what some of your most loved Christmas storybooks are!